Dear Students

 Tariffs on this magnitude ruin human lives; they are simply an economic form of terrorism.

 Further, Trump intentionally distorts the good that can come from strategic deficits (as any economist knows).
-For example, Canada makes cheap raw aluminum.
+For example, powered by abundant hydro-electric power, Canada makes economical and sustainably produced primary aluminum.
 U.S. manufacturers eagerly buy a lot, hire workers, make a wide range of products (incl. military), and sell at a profit.
 In fact, cheap and reliable Canadian materials help drive U.S. manufacturing.
-Trump's claim of "subsidizing Canada" is simply more resentment politics and trans-border envy.
-It's bullying on a global scale.
-Thus, I support:
+And Trump's goal of onshoring aluminum is folly; Quebec's and BC's hydro-electric capacity make them the natural focus of aluminum production.
+The claim of "subsidizing Canada" is simply more resentment politics and bullying on a global scale.

-Climate change is real and is largely human-induced.
-It threatens humanity and human well-being around the world, but especially poorer and at-risk countries with less ability to adapt.
-Richer industrialized countries are most culpable and must lead in reducing greenhouse gasses and globally addressing rising climate change impacts.
+Human-induced climate change is real.
+It threatens humanity and biodiversity around the world—especially in poorer and at-risk countries with less ability to adapt.
+Richer industrialized countries are most culpable and must lead in reducing greenhouse gasses and globally addressing worsening climate change impacts.

 Trump is crushing American climate policy, such as it was.
-I condemn his short-sightedness, and continue to support the United Nations Framework Convention on Climate Change (UNCCC).
+I condemn his short-sightedness and greed (both his own, and on behalf of Big Oil).
+I continue to support the United Nations Framework Convention on Climate Change (UNCCC).
 I urge all nations to participate fully in the Paris Agreement, as amended.

-Biodiversity is in decline in many parts of the world.
-The science is clear: when we diminish biodiversity, we threaten the health and well-being of current and future humanity.
-Since this vast problem is caused largely by humans, we have a moral obligation to reverse the trend.
-The IUCN's declaration, "Saving Species Saves Lives" is well worth the read.
+The science is clear.
+When we diminish biodiversity and environmental integrity, we threaten the health and well-being of current and future humanity.
+Since these vast and interrelated problems are caused largely by humans, we have a moral obligation to reverse the trend.
+On climate change, the IUCN's declaration, "Saving Species Saves Lives" is well worth the read.
 One activist-scientist I've long admired is David Suzuki.
+Finally, support the Natural Resources Defence Council (NRDC) and Earth Justice if these issues resonate with you.

 Sustainable Development.
 I support the United Nations' Sustainable Development Goals (SDGs), shown here.
 There are lots of sources online supporting sustainable and green business, such as this Springer journal and on ASLA's and CELA's websites.